rootwork/rootwork.org/hugo/content/blog/2008-01-01/index.md

   software and web services.
 This is true, but not for every piece of software out there, and not always as robustly as you might like.
-In particular, if you have a lot of tight integration needs and already have another piece hosted with another service — a donor database or an online action suite, for instance — it may make sense to build your website using their own CMS to allow for the tightest possible integration.
-You’ll give up some of the cool Drupal functionality and customization possibilities, but when it comes time to run those end-year reports, you just push a button.
+In particular, if you have a lot of tight integration needs and already have another piece hosted with another service -- a donor database or an online action suite, for instance -- it may make sense to build your website using their own CMS to allow for the tightest possible integration.
+You'll give up some of the cool Drupal functionality and customization possibilities, but when it comes time to run those end-year reports, you just push a button.
 - Drupal is built by volunteers.
 Some of them are paid web developers who voluntarily contribute their work back to the Drupal community.
-But nothing is guaranteed — that module you depend on might have a bug that doesn’t get fixed for six months.
-There are ways to help guard against this — for instance, by sticking to modules [recommended](https://web.archive.org/web/20080805011707/http://www.lullabot.com/audiocast/drupal_podcast_no_40_top_40_projects) by [others](https://web.archive.org/web/20080803004646/http://webpodge.com/2007/02/22/top-10-drupal-modules/), and checking to see how often past releases have come out, but it’s definitely something to consider.
-In all of the sites I’ve built Drupal on, only one mission-critical item has ever had a serious bug that took a couple of months to get addressed.
-That said, if you do have developers on hand or can pay others, Drupal’s open-source nature makes it easy to find and squash the bugs yourself as they occur — no waiting on Kintera or Convio to get around to fixing your pet peeve with the software.
+But nothing is guaranteed -- that module you depend on might have a bug that doesn't get fixed for six months.
+There are ways to help guard against this -- for instance, by sticking to modules [recommended](https://web.archive.org/web/20080805011707/http://www.lullabot.com/audiocast/drupal_podcast_no_40_top_40_projects) by [others](https://web.archive.org/web/20080803004646/http://webpodge.com/2007/02/22/top-10-drupal-modules/), and checking to see how often past releases have come out, but it's definitely something to consider.
+In all of the sites I've built Drupal on, only one mission-critical item has ever had a serious bug that took a couple of months to get addressed.
+That said, if you do have developers on hand or can pay others, Drupal's open-source nature makes it easy to find and squash the bugs yourself as they occur -- no waiting on Kintera or Convio to get around to fixing your pet peeve with the software.

 ### Drupal Resources for Nonprofits

 [Drupal for Good](https://groups.drupal.org/drupal-for-good) is the primary Drupal-centered site for nonprofit and charitable discussions.
-(For the mischievous, there’s also
+(For the mischievous, there's also
 [Drupal for Evil](https://groups.drupal.org/drupal-for-evil).)
 There are plenty of
 [geographically-based Drupal groups](https://groups.drupal.org/og/all?filter0=&filter1=141&filter2=**ALL**)
-— see if there’s one near you!
+-- see if there's one near you!

-There’s lots of general Drupal support out there, including the [handbook documentation](https://web.archive.org/web/20080629032329/http://drupal.org/handbooks), [mailing lists](https://web.archive.org/web/20080612200622/http://drupal.org/lists), [IRC](https://drupal.org/node/108355), [forums](https://www.drupal.org/forum) and [blogs](https://www.drupal.org/planet).
-(If you have questions about a specific module, the best practice is to go to that module’s project page on Drupal and post an issue — among other things, it’s far more likely your questions or concerns will be answered than if you post on the general forums!)
+There's lots of general Drupal support out there, including the [handbook documentation](https://web.archive.org/web/20080629032329/http://drupal.org/handbooks), [mailing lists](https://web.archive.org/web/20080612200622/http://drupal.org/lists), [IRC](https://drupal.org/node/108355), [forums](https://www.drupal.org/forum) and [blogs](https://www.drupal.org/planet).
+(If you have questions about a specific module, the best practice is to go to that module's project page on Drupal and post an issue -- among other things, it's far more likely your questions or concerns will be answered than if you post on the general forums!)
 There are also [books on Drupal](https://www.drupal.org/books) as well as fee-based training from groups like